thradnea/onyx-manga-translator/README.md

 This project is provided as-is and is free to use, modify, and distribute.

-However, if you use this tool in any public project, **you must provide clear and visible credit** by linking back to this GitHub repository.
+However, if you use this tool in any public project, **credit is greatly appreciated**.

 While you are free to use this version, please note the future development model below.